waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Elevators (Silph Co.):** To use the elevator, you must first interact with the control panel (usually on a wall) to select a destination floor.
 After selecting a floor, you must walk onto the warp tiles at the back of the elevator room to trigger the map transition.
 - **PC Interaction:** To use a Pokémon Center PC, I must stand on the tile directly below it and face up before pressing 'A'.
 - **Saffron Gym Teleporters:** These tiles warp the player between rooms.
 Their destinations need to be mapped.
-- **Warp Bidirectionality:** I must empirically test if warps are two-way by using them and immediately trying to return before creating a bidirectional edge in the WKG.

 ### B. Confirmed ROM Hack Changes
 #### B1.
 Type Matchups & Immunities